Flybell/starter-academic/content/home/demo.md

 weight = 01  # Order that this section will appear.

 title = "Lynn Chiu, PhD"
-subtitle = "Communicating the Philosophy of Science"
+subtitle = "Philosopher of Biology, Science Communicator, Public Information Officer"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.